 The administration and distribution of estate assets following the death of an individual will vary time and cost-wise depending on the structure of the estate (e.g. size, nature of assets, circumstances of the heirs, and whether estate is in trust or probate form, etc.) with the form of the estate (trust or probate) being the most substantial of the factors.

 If a professional and comprehensive living trust plan has been created and maintained, the administration process is considerably earlier, less time consuming and much less expensive than probate.

 In either event, some of the preparatory processes and the “do’s and don’ts” for the estates’ administrator are similar and must be completed before the assets can or should be distributed to the beneficiaries.
-Thus, the following will provide a list of recommendations and general guidelines for you as you serve as the administrator for either a trust or a probate proceeding:

 1. Review organ donation instructions.